Bee’s Top 11 Tips to know before your trip to Ghana!Volunteer Experiences / 17 July 2018

 1. Handy hand luggage!

 Before getting on the plane, it’s worth making sure you have a pen handy in your carry-on luggage, ready for your landing form when you arrive in Accra.
 You’ll also need your yellow fever vaccination certificate with you to present on landing.
-Also don't forget to have your malaria tablets with you, as you may need to start taking them a few days before you arrive and you wouldn’t want to miss a day if they’re secured in the hold of the plane!
+Don't forget to have your malaria tablets with you too, as you may need to start taking them a few days before you arrive and wouldn’t want to miss a day if they’re secured in the hold of the plane!

 2. Stepping into Ghana